-- (2) Mr. Chlebowski resigned from the Board effective July 15, 2013.
-The fees earned and stock awards received by Mr. Chlebowski during the fiscal year ending December 31, 2013 represent the pro rata portion of the annual director fee earned prior to resignation from the Board. - (3) Mr. Dallas elected to receive the cash portion of his director compensation in the form of DSUs and therefore received 100% of his director compensation for 2013 in the form of equity. - (4) Ms. McGinty resigned from the Board effective November 12, 2013.
+- (2) Mr. Dallas elected to receive the cash portion of his director compensation in the form of DSUs and therefore received 100% of his director compensation for 2014 in the form of equity. - (3) Mr. Luterman's term on the Board expired at the 2014 Annual Meeting of Stockholders.